gosang/gosang.github.io/content/posts/design-principles/solid/open-closed-principle.md

 # OCP in Action: C# .NET Core Examples

-Let's delve into the Open-Closed Principle with examples in the context of e-commerce.
+Let's look into the Open-Closed Principle with examples in the context of e-commerce.

 #### Order Management